fotahub/fotahub-device-sdk-linux/docs/getting-started/simple.md

 ![](simple-1.png "Launch of initial firmware version")

-3. Enter the new firmware version followed by a ':' and the checksum of the same in the `DemoProductUpdate.info` file and save it.
+3. Enter the new firmware version followed by a ':' and the checksum or signature of the same in the `DemoProductUpdate.info` file and save it.

 ![](simple-2.png "Trigger of FOTA update")

-> &#x1F6C8; You can find the checksum of the new firmware version by selecting it in the `Details` section of your [FotaHub](https://fotahub.com) product and locating it in the properties of the same.
+> &#x1F6C8; You can find the checksum or signature of the new firmware version by selecting it in the `Details` section of your [FotaHub](https://fotahub.com) product and locating it in the properties of the same.

 4. This will trigger the firmware over-the-air update procedure.
 Upon successful completion, the initial firmware program exits and the new firmware version downloaded from FotaHub is started automatically.
 To verify that, check the firmware version in the banner being printed into the terminal output: